w00zla/avorion-findstation/README.md

 **`/findstationui disable`**

-### First use in galaxy (dedicated server with "--datapath"):
+### First use in galaxy (dedicated server with "--datapath")
 The mod tries to auto-detect the configuration when first search is executed in a galaxy.
 If the auto-configuration fails, and you use the `--datapath` parameter for your server, you must execute `/findstationconfig` and configure the directory path of the galaxy *(this has only to be done once per galaxy)*.
-Just use the same path as for `--datapath` plus the galaxy name:
+Just use the same path as for `--datapath` plus the galaxy name.
 **`/findstationconfig galaxypath <GALAXYPATH>`**
 *Example:*
 `/findstationconfig galaxypath C:\avorionserver\galaxies\myfirstgalaxy`

-### Search modes:
+### Search modes
-The available search modes define which sectors are searched for stations:
+The available search modes define which sectors are searched for stations.

 __*searchmode*__:
 - defines the search mode to be used for all searches